-Part 14 only addresses the concepts in the application and presentation layers.
+S-100 Part 14 only addresses the concepts in the application and presentation layers.
 The lower layers are out of scope of S-100.

-Product specifications that use the online exchange method must describe the concepts that are used to structure a session, and must explain how the data is transferred within sessions.
+Product specifications that use the online exchange method must describe the concepts that are used to structure a session; and must explain how the data is transferred within sessions.
 A session-oriented service typically contains three components, each handling different types of data:

 Session component: Describing the handling of the session data (service request, service response, login, login response, logout).